 Baking with Almond Flour

-However, almond flour is heavier than regular flour, and doesn’t bind as well – which is why many recipes call for a gelatinous ingredient such a psyllium husk or flaxseed meal to help the product stay together.
+Almond flour is heavier than regular flour and doesn’t bind as well – which is why baking with almond flour often calls for a gelatinous ingredient such a psyllium husk, ground flaxseeds or xanthan gum to help the product stick together.

 When purchasing almond flour, there are different grain sizes available.
-I stick to the “super fine” almond flour, as I find it easier to work with.
+Go for the the “super fine” almond flour, as I find it easiest to work with.

 Almond Flour Recipes